temnoregg/hostel/readme.txt

 == Changelog ==

+= Version 0.7.2 =
+- "Per room" price is now available.
+When this is selected number of beds become irrelevant because your guests are booking the entire room.

 = Version 0.7 =

 - Added "wphostel-book" shortcode which allows you to place a booking button on any page (usually on a page where you have described your room manually, with pictures etc)